What to Do If You Miss a Pill

 What should I do if I miss a pill?

 Take the missed pill as soon as you remember, even if that means taking two pills in one day.
 What you do next depends on which type of pill you take, how many you missed, and where you are in your pack.
+Use our missed pill tool for personalised advice.

 How many hours late is a missed pill?